About the author

 Freelance Writer

-This covers a raft of possibilities and is probably the most advertised remote job.
-It covers work such as supplying website copy, blogs, transcribing interviews, and general content creation.
-Pros: Easy entry to this field.
+This covers many possibilities and is probably the most advertised remote job.
+It involves supplying website copy and blogs, transcribing interviews, and creating general content.
+Pros: This field is easy to enter.

 The web and his uncle need written content, and it’s everywhere.
 The good news is you don’t need any particular experience or qualifications.